Skip to content

 Health tips

-The diagnosis of psoriasis is based on a clinical evaluation by a physician, usually a dermatologist.
-During the evaluation, the doctor will examine the skin and look for the characteristic signs of psoriasis, such as red, scaly patches.
+Psoriasis is diagnosed through a clinical evaluation performed by a doctor, usually a dermatologist.
+During the evaluation, the doctor will examine the skin and look for the characteristic signs of psoriasis.

-In addition to the physical examination, the doctor may also perform the following actions to confirm the diagnosis:
+In addition to the physical examination, the doctor may take the following steps to confirm the diagnosis:

-• Medical history: The doctor will collect information about the symptoms present, their duration and possible triggering factors.
-Family history of psoriasis or other related diseases will also be explored.
+• Medical history: The doctor will gather information about the symptoms, how long they have been present, and any potential triggers.
+They will also explore any family history of psoriasis or related conditions.

 • Skin biopsy: In some cases, the doctor may perform a biopsy of the affected skin.
-A small sample of skin is removed and examined under a microscope to confirm the diagnosis and rule out other skin conditions.
+A small sample is taken and examined under a microscope to confirm the diagnosis and rule out other skin conditions.

-In general, the diagnosis of psoriasis is based primarily on the characteristic appearance and distribution of the skin lesions.
-There is no specific test to diagnose psoriasis, but in more atypical or complicated cases, your doctor may order additional tests to rule out other skin conditions with similar symptoms.
+In general, the diagnosis of psoriasis is based mainly on the typical appearance and distribution of the lesions.
+There is no specific test to diagnose psoriasis, but in more atypical or complex cases, additional tests may be requested to rule out other skin diseases with similar symptoms.

-It is important to note that psoriasis is not contagious and cannot be passed from one person to another.
-Although there is currently no cure for psoriasis, there are treatments that can help control symptoms and reduce the frequency and severity of flare-ups.
-If you think you may have psoriasis, it is recommended that you see a dermatologist for an accurate diagnosis and proper treatment plan.
+It is important to note that psoriasis is not contagious.
+While there is currently no cure for psoriasis, there are treatments that can help manage symptoms and reduce the frequency and severity of flare-ups.
+If you think you may have psoriasis, it is advisable to consult a dermatologist to obtain an accurate diagnosis and an appropriate treatment plan.